dastrobu/angular-table-study/README.md

 or

-    // header is positioned fixed
+    // header is positioned absolute
     header.style.left = -container.scrollLeft

 It turns out that the latter positioning strategy leads to a much smoother scrolling experience